faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 - **Different Cisco switch models have varying limits on the maximum number of interfaces that can be part of an EtherChannel group**.
 Ensure that configurations are within the supported limits.
 - **All member interfaces within an EtherChannel group should be assigned to the same set of VLANs**.
 Mismatched VLAN configurations can lead to traffic disruption or isolation.
 - **Consistent configuration.
 The individual EtherChannel group member port configuration must be consistent on both devices (for example, Switch 1 and Switch 2)**.
 If the physical ports of one side are configured as trunks (on Switch 1), the physical ports of the other side must also be configured as trunks (on Switch 2) within the same native VLAN.
-- **All ports in each EtherChannel link must be configured as Layer 2 ports (switchport)**.
+- **All ports in each EtherChannel link must be configured as Layer 2 ports (switchports)**.
 - **Each EtherChannel has a logical port channel interface**.
 A configuration applied to the port channel interface affects all physical interfaces that are assigned to that interface.
 There are two main configuration modes: *Static* (or unconditional EtherChannel) and *Dynamic*.
 In *static* mode, administrators manually select the links to be part of the EtherChannel group and configure them as such.
 Static mode configuration :

 1) Enter the interface configuration mode :
 - The "*range*" keyword allows us to select several interfaces and configure them all together.
-- This example uses interface FastEthernet 0/1 and FastEthernet 0/2.
+- This example uses the interfaces FastEthernet 0/1 and FastEthernet 0/2.
 ```bash
 Switch(config)# interface range FastEthernet 0/1 - 2
 ```

-2) Create port channel interface :
+2) Create a port channel interface :
 - The channel group number is in the range of 1 - 6 in the Cisco Catalyst 2960 switch because this switch only supports up to six EtherChannels.
 - The "*mode on*" keywords identify this as a static EtherChannel.
 ```bash
 Switch(config-if-range)# channel-group <channel-group-number> mode on
 ```

-3) Enter port channel interface configuration mode and configured the port channel as trunk interface :
+3) Enter port channel interface configuration mode and configure the port channel as a trunk interface :
 ```bash
 Switch(config)# interface port-channel <channel-group-number>
 Switch(config-if)# switchport mode trunk